-According to the United States Department of Labor (2010) coffee is produced with forced labor in Côte D’Ivoire (CDI) and with child labor in Colombia, CDI, Dominican Republic, Guatemala, Guinea, Honduras, El Salvador, Kenya, Mexico, Nicaragua, Panama, Tanzania, and Uganda.
-Other reports have found forced labor throughout Latin America, particularly in those countries which the Department of Labor has identified as using child labor.
+According to the U.S. Department of Labor (2012) coffee is produced with forced labor in Côte D’Ivoire (CDI) and with child labor in Colombia, CDI, Dominican Republic, Guatemala, Guinea, Honduras, El Salvador, Kenya, Mexico, Nicaragua, Panama, Sierra Leone, Tanzania, and Uganda.
+Other reports have found forced labor throughout Latin America, particularly in those countries that the Department of Labor has identified as using child labor.

 Coffee Production and Supply Chain

-The largest coffee producing countries, in descending order, are Brazil, Vietnam, Colombia, Indonesia, Peru, Ethiopia, Mexico, Indonesia, and Guatemala (FAO).
-The largest importers of coffee are Europe, the U.S. and Japan (UNCTAD 2004).
+The largest coffee producing countries, in descending order, are Brazil, Vietnam, Colombia, Indonesia, Ethiopia, India, Mexico, Guatemala, Peru, and Honduras.
+The largest importers of coffee are Europe, the U.S., and Japan (UNCTAD 2004).
 “In the past decade, the proportion of value added to coffee in the industrialized world has increased significantly.
 The share of producing countries’ earnings in the retail market decreased drastically by the early 2000s, to between 6% and 8% of the value of a coffee packet sold in a supermarket” (UNCTAD 2004).

 Fair Trade coffee has risen in popularity as a means of combating the wide variety of exploitative labor conditions in coffee harvesting.
+In 2000, the U.S. imported around 4.3 million pounds of Fair Trade Certified coffee.
+Ten years later the amount increased to almost 109 million pounds.
 One of the root causes of forced and child labor in coffee is the low prices and lack of price stability for farmers.
-Farmers who participate in the Fair Trade program receive $1.69 per pound rather than the average market price of $1.29.
-Fair Trade certification also requires adherence to a number of labor standards, including the prohibition of forced and child labor.
-However, while demand for Fair Trade Coffee is growing rapidly, as of 2006 only 3.3 percent of all coffee sold in the U.S. was Fair Trade (Downie 2007).
+Farmers who participate in the Fair Trade program receive, as of 2012, a $0.20/lb premium on Fair Trade Coffee (Fair Trade USA).
+In return for this premium price, Fair Trade cooperatives adhere to a number of labor standards, including the prohibition of forced and child labor.

 How does forced labor in coffee affect me?